 It all started with a tomato…..
 Beautiful fragrant tomatoes.
-And what a better way to have it with fresh mozzarella.
+And what better way to have it than with fresh mozzarella?
 Or so we thought!!!!

-Assembly starts: cutting the tomatoes and mozzarella and placing them in a bowl.
-Opening the refrigerator to get basil, parmesan and an egg.
-As I am doing all this, my mind is going over all the wonderful events of the day, the wonderful time I had with a very dear friend of mine as well as answering homework questions.
+As I am doing all this, my mind is going over all the beautiful events of the day, the wonderful time I had with a very dear friend, and answering homework questions.

-My son walked back into the kitchen wanting to taste the caprese and at that moment I look down at my little bowls and realize that somehow I do not have your typical caprese anymore, but a caprese salad with real salad in the mix.
+My son walked back into the kitchen wanting to taste the Caprese, and at that moment, I looked down at my little bowls and realized that somehow I did not have your typical caprese anymore, but a Caprese salad with authentic salad in the mix.

 Now… you may ask: what happened to the chicken?